-The continued growth and development of our acclaimed program in North Vancouver during the past 25 years also provides substantial documentation that quality art education in schools taught by art socialist educates, can significantly transform young lives, inform programming in schools and ultimately shape.
-A community in ways once thought unimaginable.
-It also clearly shows what can be accomplished in public education with commitment, understanding and engaged community support.
+The continued growth and development of our acclaimed program in North Vancouver during the past three decades, provides substantial documentation that intentional art education in schools led by art specialists, can significantly transform young lives, inform programming in schools and ultimately shape a community in ways once thought unimaginable.
+We see clearly what can be accomplished and possible in public education with intentional commitment, understanding and engagement.

 MEET THE ARTISTS FOR KIDS TEAM